Wally

 .

 Schirra was then deployed to the Mediterranean aboard the aircraft carrier USS Midway at the outbreak of the Korean War in 1950.
-In an effort to gain combat experience, Wally applied for an exchange program with the U.S. Air Force, and was selected to fly on the F-84 Thunderjet.
+In an effort to gain combat experience, Wally applied for an exchange program with the U.S. Air Force and was selected to fly on the F-84 Thunderjet.

-Initially deploying with the 154th Fighter-Bomber Squadron to Itazuke Air Force Base in Japan, from where he flew missions into South Korea.
+Initially deployed with the 154th Fighter-Bomber Squadron to Itazuke Air Force Base in Japan, from where he flew missions into South Korea.
 In his eight-month deployment, Schirra flew 90 combat missions and downed two MiG-15s.

 After completing his tour in Korea, Schirra became a test pilot at Naval Ordnance Test Station China Lake, California (NOTS).
 At China Lake, testing multiple aircraft types, and assorted weaponry, including becoming the first pilot to fly with, and fire the Sidewinder missile.